feth/monologue/README.rst

         with an on/off switch and strptime format
 - Color_?
     Also look for a Windows solution.
+- Log rotation?
+- A ``ProgressAndLog.child`` method?
+  Such a child would be a logger with the configuration of its parent (log files and so on), but a different name.
+- Setup verbosity per logfile?
 - Use configuration files?
     For some of the above features.